 This course will examine and compare legal and ethical constraints and dilemmas faced by reporters, editors and producers in fulfilling duties owed to sources, subjects, audiences, peers, and employers.
-These issues will be probed and debated in light of case studies, readings from legal and philosophical works, and the insights of guests including lawyers, thinking approaches, they will address industry challenges such measuring engagement, growing revenue and keeping up with emerging technologies.
-1 Credit
+These issues will be probed and debated in light of case studies, readings from legal and philosophical works, and the insights of guests including lawyers.